 - Phrase Search: Search for exact phrases by enclosing them in quotation marks. ("employer id number")

 - Capitalization: IRS.gov searches are not case sensitive.
 All letters, regardless of how you enter them, are handled as lower case.
 For example, “employer id number,” “employer ID number,” and “Employer ID Number” return the same results.

 - Effective Search Terms: Specific words and multiple search terms may help refine your search and provide more valuable results than general or single search terms.
 When searching for forms or publications, do not include the year.
 By default, forms and publications returned in search results are the most current.
-If you are looking for forms or publications from an earlier year, look on our Prior Year Forms page.
+If you are looking for forms or publications from an earlier year, visit the Prior Year tab on our Forms & Publications page.

 Search Results Page

 - Top Recommendations: These recommendations are based on IRS analysis of frequently searched keywords and other terms.
 They provide relevant information for common search terms.
 Recommended results are separated and indented for your quick reference.